What To Expect In The Hospital

 On your first day after surgery, your catheter will be removed, your IV rate will be slowed, and your oxygen tapered off.
 You will start clear liquids, under the watchful eye of your nurse and dietician, and you will be visited by the physician assistants, your surgeon, the wellness specialist, and other members of your team.

-On day two your IV will be stopped and you will start pureed food and oral pain medications (if needed).
-Your activity level will increase; you will “practice” eating and drinking properly.
-A follow-up appointment will be scheduled at Surgical Associates.
+On day two your IV will be stopped and you will start the bariatric liquids diet, and oral pain medications (if needed).
+Your activity level will increase.

 On day three you will be discharged from the hospital with careful instructions for activity level, your new medication schedule, things to watch for, and final dietary and general instructions.